grafana/jsonnet-libs/helm-util/README.md

 ## Helmraiser

-Helmraiser refers to Go package that provides helmTemplate native function through Tanka for generating a Jsonnet library from any Helm chart.
+Helmraiser refers to a Go package that provides helmTemplate native function through Tanka for generating a Jsonnet library from any Helm chart.
 The goal of this function is to keep track of upstream changes in a Helm chart while retaining Jsonnet changes (read: mixins) on top of them.